ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

 Have you got the green rhubarb blues?
-JUSTIN RUSSELL offers some tips on how you can grow red rhubarb, and why it's one of his all-time favourite plants.
+Discover how you can grow red rhubarb, and why it's a must-have ingredient to grow in your garden.

 One of my favourite teachers at high school was Mr Geyer.
 He taught maths, which I hated, science, which I enjoyed, and coached the footy team, which I loved.
 Old Man Geyer as we called him was a quirky character who liked to wear stylish green jeans and had a habit of grunting “rhubarb, rhubarb, rhubarb” when one of his classes was doing too much talking and not enough working.